KilianJaen/SocialPoint_technical_test/README.md

 ## How it works

-First we need to install the dependencies with this command:
+First we need to install the dependencies, go inside the project folder and run the following command:
 ```
 composer install
 ```